paulirom/CodeClub/content/post/General_Linear_Mixed_Models.md

 level
 ```

+### Additional analysis:

-# Get p-values for probability of making a correct response from logit
+You can also estimate the probability of making a correct response using the logit

 ```{r}
 fixef(Model1.study1)
 ```

 level 1 = 8ms
 level 2 = 16ms
 level 3 = 25ms
 level 4 = 140ms

-## Get logit for Level
+### Get logit for Level
 the logit function is the quantile function associated with the standard logistic distribution

 ```{r}
 level1.logit    <-fixef(Model1.study1)[[4]]